ryuichiueda/slides_marp/prob_robotics_2025/lesson5e.md

 ---

-### I feel like I haven't done enough experiments...
+### We feel like he haven't done enough experiments.

 - The results might be reversed if I try more trials.
     - This is the problem I'll be addressing.
 - Approach to the problem: <span style="color:red">Estimate the probability distribution of the completion rate</span>
     - In other words, treat the probability (completion rate) itself as a random variable.
     - The underlying idea: Without an infinite number of trials, the completion rate is uncertain.
-$\rightarrow$Completion rate is probabilistic.
+<span style="color:red">$\rightarrow$Completion rate is probabilistic.</span>

 ---